foolscapcon/foolscap-newsletter/_emails/2018-02-05-thank-you-for-attending.md

 Foolscap 2019 will run from Feb 1-3, 2019 in the Hilton Seattle Airport.
 You heard it here first!
 (We'll update the web site ASAP.)

 ### Take the Foolscap Survey
 Please answer this 3 question survey (by replying to this newsletter).
-Correct answers will add to your score in this years Foolscap Trivia Champion Contest!
+Correct answers will add to your score in this year's Foolscap Trivia Champion Contest!

 What single sentence describes your Foolscap experience this year?